Battle of Chios (201 BC): Battle

 In the battle the flagship of Philip V of Macedon, a very large galley bireme or trireme with ten banks of rowers, accidentally rammed one of her own ships when it strayed across her path, and giving her a powerful blow in the middle of the oarbox, well above the waterline, stuck fast, since the helmsman had been unable in time to check or reverse the ship's momentum.
 Trapped, the flagship was put out of action by two enemy ships, which rammed her below the waterline on each side.

 The Macedonian navy outnumbered the allied fleet but lacked experience for Philip had raised it just a few years prior to the battle.
 This was a crucial deciding factor.

 The battle seemed to be going against Philip, but then Attalus attempted to prevent one of his ships from being sunk and was driven onto the shore.
-Philip captured Attalus's ship, and towed it back through the battle, convincing the rest of the Pergamene fleet that the king was dead.
-The Pergamene fleets then withdrew.
+Philip captured Attalus's ship, and towed it back through the battle, convincing the rest of the Pergamese fleet that the king was dead.
+The Pergamese fleets then withdrew.
 The Macedonians took advantage of this lull to escape from the victorious Rhodians.